Next-to-Leading Order (NLO) Perturbative Effects in QCD Sum-Rule Analyses of Light Tetraquark Systems: A Case Study in the Scalar-Isoscalar Channel: Introduction

 QCD sum-rules are based on quark-hadron duality and parameterize non-perturbative effects via QCD condensates, permitting the prediction of resonance properties through QCD correlation functions of composite operators that serve as hadronic interpolating fields \cite{Shifman:1978bx,Shifman:1978by}.
-There is a vast literature associated with QCD sum-rule applications to hadronic systems (see e.g., Refs.~\cite{Reinders:1984sr,narison,Gubler:2018ctz}), with specific applications to four-quark systems reviewed in Refs.~\cite{Liu:2019zoy,Albuquerque:2018jkn}.
+There is a vast literature associated with QCD sum-rule applications to hadronic systems (see e.g., Refs.~\cite{Reinders:1984sr,narison,Gubler:2018ctz}), with specific applications to four-quark systems reviewed in Refs.~\cite{Liu:2019zoy,Albuquerque:2018jkn} (also note the early work on light-quark molecular systems in Ref.~\cite{Latorre:1985uy}).
 The overwhelming majority of these QCD sum-rule analyses of four-quark systems are at leading-order (LO) in the perturbative contributions, which raises obvious questions about the effect of higher-loop corrections on the mass predictions.
 By contrast, sum-rule analyses of conventional $q\bar q$ mesons contain at least next-to-leading order (NLO) perturbative contributions, even in the seminal studies of Refs.~\cite{Shifman:1978bx,Shifman:1978by}.

 There are some exceptions to the general trend of LO sum-rule analyses of four-quark systems.
-Within the factorization approximation, NLO effects have been considered for four-quark systems containing heavy quarks, and these estimates indicate reasonable control of higher-order pertubative effects on the mass predictions \cite{Albuquerque:2016znh,Albuquerque:2017vfq,Albuquerque:2020hio,Albuquerque:2020ugi,Albuquerque:2021tqd} (see Ref.~\cite{Lucha:2019pmp} for discussion of the non-factorizable contributions).
+Within the factorization approximation, NLO effects have been considered for four-quark systems containing heavy quarks, and these estimates indicate reasonable control of higher-order perturbative effects on the mass predictions \cite{Albuquerque:2016znh,Albuquerque:2017vfq,Albuquerque:2020hio,Albuquerque:2020ugi,Albuquerque:2021tqd} (see Refs.~\cite{Narison:1994zt,Hagiwara:2002hf,Lucha:2019pmp} for different findings on non-factorizable contributions).
 However, in light-quark systems exact calculations of NLO perturbative effects have been performed for scalar-isoscalar $\sigma$ currents with tetraquark ({\it i.e.,} diquark-antidiquark) composition \cite{Groote:2014pva}.
 For the optimized $\sigma$ currents identified in the comprehensive LO sum-rule analysis \cite{Chen:2007xr}, the NLO effects are surprisingly large \cite{Groote:2014pva} indicating slow perturbative convergence of the QCD correlation function, motivating a detailed study comparing the LO and NLO QCD sum-rule analyses and mass estimates for these systems.

 In this paper, the scalar-isoscalar channel for light tetraquark currents is used as a detailed case study to compare the LO and NLO QCD sum-rule analyses and mass predictions.
 In particular, the full QCD Laplace sum-rule methodology (including establishing the Borel window, parameter optimization, and mass predictions) is compared for the LO and NLO QCD correlation functions to explore the influence of higher-loop perturbative effects.